moe123/abraxas/ReadMe.md

 Abraxas implements four different types of iterators:
 Forward-Bidirectional, Reverse-Bidirectional, Back-Inserter and Front-Inserter.
 Unlike the `C++ STL`, Abraxas `Iterators` implementation is not opaque to the `Algorithms` component.
 Abraxas takes advantage of the internal container structure.
-All `Iterators` have a `first()` and `second()` call, where `first()` is the key or index (it depends on the container category) and `second()` the value.
+All `Iterators` have a `first()` and `second()` call ; where `first()` is the key or index (it depends on the container category) and `second()` the value.

 #### Algorithms
 A large number of algorithms have been already written, in the same way than `C++ STL`, it requires a certain type of iterator.
-The design is an hybrid one, tacking advantages of existing built-ins functions (not always, depends on performances, zero-copying/COW and what can be done in the most elegant way.
+The design is an hybrid one, tacking advantages of existing builtin functions (not always, depends on performances, zero-copying/COW and what can be done in the most elegant way.
 The author choices control entirely the outcome of those; anyhow, this is transparent to the end-user).